Human Resources Information Systems (HRIS): HR Software for Small Businesses

 Learn more about each of these components below.

 Applicant Tracking System

-An applicant tracking system (ATS) is an HR software feature that streamlines the recruiting process.
-Typical applicant tracking systems allow you to post jobs, communicate with candidates, collaborate internally, and offer and onboard.
-This hiring system will increase efficiencies within your recruitment process.
+An applicant tracking system (ATS)—sometimes called applicant tracking software—is an HR software feature that streamlines the recruiting process.
+Typical applicant tracking systems allow you to post jobs, communicate with candidates, collaborate internally, extend job offers, and even onboard new hires.
+These hiring systems can increase efficiencies within your recruitment process.

 Benefits of an applicant tracking system:

-Onboarding software provides new hires self-service access to onboarding before their first day.
-Through this software, an employee should be able to complete federal forms such as W-4 and I-9, as well as other company-specific documents like employee handbooks.
+Software that uses onboarding features makes this process simple and convenient.
+It provides new hires self-service access to important documents, benefits, and other materials before their first day.
+Using this software, employees should be able to complete federal forms such as Form W-4 and Form I-9, as well as other company-specific documents like company Culture Guides.